qurriahSam/akanNameGenerator/README.md

 ### Installation

-- On your computer open terminal and run:
+- On your computer open terminal and run: <br />
   `git clone https://github.com/qurriahSam/akanNameGenerator.git`

 [Go Back to the top](#Akan_Name_Generator)